Photoshop Actions & Workflows

 Over the last few years I’ve built a set of Actions that I use daily.
 They save a bit of time, but more importantly, they remove the need to remember best practices for each step.

-These enable and disable Snap Vector Tools and Transforms to Pixel Grid in Photoshop CS6.
-Please note that you need Photoshop CS6 for these actions to function.
-I probably use these 50 times a day.
+These enable and disable Snap Vector Tools and Transforms to Pixel Grid.
+Please note that you need Photoshop CS6 or CC for these actions to function.

 These Actions create new documents at Retina device sizes, at 72PPI with some handy elements, and no colour profile attached.
 Yes, 72PPI is probably the best pixel density of your documents — here’s why.

 As above, but for 512×512 and 1024×1024 pixel documents, mostly for icons.

 Assigns the colour profile of “Don’t Color Manage This Document”, which is how all your UI documents should be, if you don’t like your colours being butchered.
 The new document Actions also assign “Don’t Color Manage This Document” as the colour profile, so you shouldn’t need this one too often.

 Sets the light source used for Layer Styles to directly above, which matches Apple’s HIG and the native iOS and Mac UI (as well as most other platforms).
 To accomplish this, the Action creates a bitmap layer, sets the light, then deletes the layer.
 This was done so the Action works, no matter what you have selected.

 Inserting a Levels Adjustment layer can help you see and edit details hidden deep in the darker portions of your image.
 This is a trick I started using years ago, when retouching photos, but it works just as well for UI design.
 It’s far easier and better than cranking up the brightness on your display, which only goes so far.
 Just run this Action and move the adjustment layer to the very top layer.
 Turn it on when you need to see shadow details.
 Turn it off the rest of the time.